ironiron/PMS7003reader/README.md

 * ability to add data when saving to file
 * currently works only on x64 system

-How to use
+### How to use
-	You need except sensor You need UART to USB converter with connected cables.
+You need, except sensor, an UART to USB converter with connection cables.
 After installing this app You need to select serial port, and press start.
 Wait 5secs for first data.
-When You run app plot x axis is automatically set to 24 hours range. you can zoom and move whole chart, or just particular axis.
+When You run app plot x axis is automatically set to 24 hours range.
+You can zoom and move whole chart, or just particular axis.

-Known limitations:
+### Known limitations:
-*with data stamp it always adds new data every time Start button is pressed *if path to save file does not exist it won't inform about problem, until first measurement *needs at least 2 measurements to display data on plot
+* with data stamp it always adds new data every time Start button is pressed
+* if path to save file does not exist it won't inform about problem, until first measurement
+* needs at least 2 measurements to display data on plot

-Author: Rafa≥ Mazurkiewicz
+Author: Rafa≈Å Mazurkiewicz
 contact: raf.mazurkiewicz@op.pl